-Relationship Matters’ staff have a sensitivity to, and an awareness of, diverse communities including LGBTI and culturally and linguistically diverse people.
+Relationship Matters’ staff have a sensitivity to, and an awareness of, diverse communities including LGBTIQ and culturally and linguistically diverse people.
 This includes an awareness of the needs of Aboriginal and Torres Strait Islander people, their families and communities.

 We welcome lesbian, gay, bisexual, trans, gender diverse and intersex (LGBTIQ) people at our services.
 We pledge to provide inclusive and non-discriminatory services to LGBTIQ clients.